undp/open-un/README.md

 ### Open for improvement

-By becoming an open source project, Open-UN welcomes all improvement pull requests.
+By becoming an open source project, OpenUN welcomes all improvement pull requests and suggestions via [the issue queue](https://github.com/undp/open-un/issues).
 The current prototype can be improved in multiple ways:

 - Better ways to display location data: